JCVenterInstitute/PanACEA/readme.md

 Shell script to run the scripts required to build the PanACEA web pages for the example data

 ### example_dir/
-Directory containing the example PanACEA data derived from the PanOCT run on the Enterobactor hormaechei dataset from *Chavda et al 2016*.
-Can be generated using the command:
+Directory containing the example PanACEA data derived from the PanOCT run on the 19 Acinetobacter genomes:

-	run_panacea_example.sh <output_directory>
+### Ehormaechei_PanACEA.tar.gz
+Compressed file containing the multi-file output of the PanACEA run on Enterobactor cited in Chan et al 2016.

-### example_dir/sample_output.ehormaechei.tar.gz
+### Acinetobacter_PanACEA.tar.gz
-Compressed file containing the multi-file output of the PanACEA run on Enterobactor.
+Compressed file containing the multi-file output of the PanACEA run on Acinetobacter genomes in the example files